JackChen365/android-sample-library/readme.md

 * The different between RefCategory and Category.
 > We use R.string to support i18n.
 If you want to support that.
 The Category is more convenient.

-### Problems

-> Sorry, I do know a lot of problems with this project.
-I just do all of this by myself during the Spring festival.
-I was working on this project for one week.<br>
-It's just the early version of this project.
-So issue me when you find a bug.

-The problems that I knew was:

-* The permission function not work properly.
-* The source code list is not a tree, I should organize all the file as a tree.

 ### About me